wagnerlopesbr/data-etl/README.md

 - create 'customcert_templates' basically to each different 'course_category' (not able to use the same template for all courses)
 - adapt 'reengagement' logic to one specific instance target specific 'course_module' (the first one of the 'content'/'conteúdo' section)
 - adapt 'load.py' logic to be called more than one time (each call for each category)
-- adapt 'if_table_course' logic to be able to be called with optional parameteres related to course language
+- adapt 'if_table_course' logic to be able to be called with optional parameteres related to course 'customcert_template'
-- try to migrate some of the 'hvp' elements (only games) as actually 'hvp' too